 Dr. Chamorro-Premuzic Exposes Career Folklore, Emphasizes Data over Intuition: More Intelligent Tomorrow, Episode #14

 These days, the career paths that people are following can be increasingly complicated.
 Job seekers are always looking to optimize their own skill sets, while recruiters are constantly on the hunt for the best talent around the world.
 Some completely rely on data while others look to mirror the habits and routines of iconic figures.
-Dr Tomas Chamorro-Premuzic, Chief Talent Scientist at ManpowerGroup and co-founder of Deeper Signals, recently joined the DataRobot More Intelligent Tomorrow podcast, hosted by Ben Taylor, Chief AI Evangelist at DataRobot, to cut through the career folklore and explain how data and AI can better help both individuals and organizations predict human performance.
+Dr Tomas Chamorro-Premuzic, Chief Talent Scientist at ManpowerGroup and co-founder of Deeper Signals, recently joined the DataRobot More Intelligent Tomorrow podcast to cut through the career folklore and explain how data and AI can better help both individuals and organizations predict human performance.

 Beware of Falling for the Narrative Fallacy and Telling the Truth 100% of the Time

 Dr. Chamorro-Premuzic starts by warning that worrying about AI replicating humans is looking at the wrong side of the coin.

 “In a way, humans are trying to become like machines and AI at the same time.
 You can see all these articles about how long Elon Musk sleeps for, and how many jobs people can have at the same time, and optimizing and maximizing for efficiency and your time.”

 He further sounds the alarm against falling for the Sirens’ Call of mimicking the habits of world-famous CEOs and artists: